endlessm/eos-build-meta/doc/howto/build.md

 At this point, running the build pipeline to produce an OSTree is one command:

-    bst build eos/repo.bst
+    bst build repo.bst

 As noted above, this should mostly pull artifacts from the Endless cache, and will only build locally where you have local changes.
-(Since the OSTree signing key is locally generated, you will always see a local build of `eos/repo.bst`.)
+(Since the OSTree signing key is locally generated, you will always see a local build of `repo.bst`.)

-The `eos/repo.bst` element produces an OSTree repo with a single commit, containing the new eos7 filesystem.
+The `repo.bst` element produces an OSTree repo with a single commit, containing the new eos7 filesystem.

 There is a helper in the Makefile which maintains a local OSTree repo in `./ostree-repo`.